hongkailiu/svt-case-doc/learn/next_gen_installer.md

 * Fill the form in the above gdoc to get an IAM account on aws.

-Then the application got replied, all the credentials for the IAM user are encrypted as a file in the attachment.
+Then the application got replied (James Russell's email), all the credentials for the IAM user are encrypted as a file in the attachment.
 Decrypt by:

 ```bash